All Episodes

 I started seeing data corruption and stuff.

-I and I was still able to recover quite a bit of the data without really using anything super sophisticated to get the data back.
+And I was still able to recover quite a bit of the data without really using anything super sophisticated to get the data back.

-Um but some of the data was corrupted.
+But some of the data was corrupted.

-I was still able to get the vast majority of it though.
+I was still able to get the vast majority of it, though.

 Right.

-There ought to a hard drive crash on a laptop ought not result in any data loss.
+A hard drive crash on a laptop ought not result in any data loss.

 He said that experts in federal law enforcement and Department of Defense forensic experts that he talked to say that most of the data on a scratched drive, like learners, should have been recoverable from the drive.